erjank/teaching/novice.md

     situations that are out of the ordinary, diagnose the causes of problems, and so on.
 We will discuss expertise in more detail in [Memory](/memory/).

+One sign that someone is a novice is that the things they say aren't even wrong, e.g., they think there's a difference between programs they type in character by character and identical ones that they have copied and pasted.
+As we will discuss [later](motivation.md), it is very important not to shame novices for this.

 One example of a mental model is the ball-and-spring model of molecules that most of us encountered in high school chemistry.
 Atoms